brendanzab/language-garden/scraps/README.md

   Elaboration for a polymorphic functional language with explicit type parameters (similar to languages like Rust, Typescript, C#, and Java).
 - [**elab_poly_generics_nbe.ml**](./elab_poly_generics_nbe.ml):
-  An implementation of generics that uses normalisation-by-evaluation in types.
+  An implementation of a polymorphic functional language with local type definitions, that uses normalisation-by-evaluation in types.
 - [**elab_poly_generics_letrec.ml**](./elab_poly_generics_letrec.ml):
   Elaboration for a polymorphic functional language with explicit type parameters and general recursion.